 Johnny Gage (Randolph Mantooth) and Roy DeSoto (Kevin Tighe) are two characters from the 1972-1979 NBC medical action drama Emergency!
 Rampart General Hospital was their base of operations.

 And get everybody to sing “Kumbayah.”

-“Kumbayah” is an African-American spiritual that dates back to the 1930s.
+“Kumbayah” is an American Black spiritual that dates back to the 1930s.
 Thanks to a folk revival in the 1960s, “Kumbayah” is often parodied and used for comedic effect in films and shows featuring campfires or other “feel-good” gatherings.

 And get my daughter, Jane, in here to do her aerobics.
 Peter?
 We need the Easy Rider. –Bring your Captain America thing. –And Bucky, put a bunch of heroin in your gas tank and drive on through.
 Who do you want more in a crisis situation than Dennis Hopper? –[Imitating.]
 Wanna know what fear is, man? –Take a load off, Henry.